On the complementary Arthur representations and unitary dual for p-adic classical groups: Proof of Theorem

-Let $\Pi$ be an irreducible self-dual cuspidal automorphic representation of $\GL_4(\A_k)$ with a trivial central character.
-If $\Pi$ is of orthogonal type, applying Theorem \ref{thm Ramanujan 1 intro}, we can conclude that the exponents will be zero in the following cases: \begin{itemize} \item Case (i) when $\rho$ is of orthogonal type; \item Case (iii) when $\chi^2=1$; \item Case (iv) is impossible since it is not of orthogonal type; \item Case (v) when $\chi_1 \neq \chi_2, \chi_1 \neq \chi_3$ and $\chi_1^2=1$; \item Case (vi) when at least one of $\chi_i$ is quadratic but $\chi_1 \neq \chi_2$. \end{itemize} If $\Pi$ is of symplectic type, we can conclude that the exponents will be zero in the following cases: \begin{itemize} \item Case (i) when $\rho$ is of symplectic type; \item Case (ii). \end{itemize}
+Let $\Pi$ be an irreducible self-dual cuspidal automorphic representation of $\GL_4(\A_k)$.
+If $\Pi$ is of orthogonal type, applying Theorem \ref{thm Ramanujan 1 intro}, we can conclude that the exponents will be zero in the following cases: \begin{itemize} \item Case (i) when $\rho$ is of orthogonal type; \item Case (iii); \item Case (v) when $\chi_1 \neq \chi_2$ and $\chi_1 \neq \chi_3$; \item Case (vi) when $\chi_1,\chi_2$ are self-dual and $\chi_1 \neq \chi_2$. \end{itemize} Note that Case (iv) does not happen since the local representation of $\GL_{4}(k_v)$ is not of orthogonal type.
+If $\Pi$ is of symplectic type, we can conclude that the exponents will be zero in the following cases: \begin{itemize} \item Case (i) when $\rho$ is of symplectic type; \item Case (ii). \end{itemize}